 I started moving my things from the couch I was sitting on to the one nearest the baby’s things.
 I grabbed my cell phone, then laid Donovan down on the couch and sat next to him.

-My husband, seated in his favorite chair, was watching TV when I noticed I forgot my laptop on the couch opposite the baby and I.
+My husband was watching TV from his favorite chair when I noticed I forgot my laptop on the couch opposite the baby and I.

 I turned for a brief moment to grab it and boom.
 Donovan fell onto the hardwood floor, which at the time had only a thin area rug with no padding on it.